-Visa unveils Practical Business Skills, a financial literacy program designed to help small businesses develop business and personal skills to fuel resilience and growth
+Visa recently unveiled a financial literacy program designed to help small businesses develop business and personal skills to fuel resilience and growth.

 New Visa research highlights a focus on diversity and growing the bottom line among women small business owners in Washington, D.C.

-She’s Next, Empowered by Visa arrives in Washington, D.C.
-Visa commissioned a research study that analyzed and surveyed female small business owners to better understand their attitudes, experiences and pain points.
+She’s Next, Empowered by Visa, arrives in Washington, D.C. is part of a Visa commissioned a research study that analyzed and surveyed female small business owners to better understand their attitudes, experiences and pain points.